imbc/Tankopedia/README.md

 7. display some chart for the different indexes using d3
 8. investigate scrapping data directly from wot for player and save that to local db.
 9. refactor edit/new forms
-     - use chosen javascript library for multiselect
+     - use chosen javascript library for multiselect http://harvesthq.github.com/chosen/
      - use slider
 10. add custom icons for tanks/tier/class/modules/equipment
 11. add crew specialization
 12. add consummables
 13. customize bootstrap theme
+14. add way to compare 3-4 tanks as tables side by side